Average Sensitivity of Graph Algorithms: Introduction

 for any set of solutions $\mathcal{S}$.

-As differential privacy imposes the constraint~\eqref{eq:differential-privacy} for every $e \in E$, the requirement is sometimes too strong for graph problems.
-For example, for the minimum vertex cover problem,~\eqref{eq:differential-privacy} implies that we must output a vertex cover for $G$ even for $G-e$, and it follows that we can only output a vertex cover of size at least $n-1$.
-To avoid this issue, Gupta~et~al.~\cite{GLMRT10} considered an implicit representation of a vertex cover.
+Differential privacy has stricter requirements than average sensitivity.
+Firstly, differential privacy is a \emph{worst-case} sensitivity notion.
 Moreover, since differential privacy guarantees that the probabilities of outputting a specific solution on $G$ and $G-e$ are close to each other, the total variation distance between the two distributions $\mathcal{A}(G)$ and $\mathcal{A}(G-e)$ must be small.
-Since the earth mover's distance between two output distributions can be small even if the total variation distance between them is large, even if an algorithm does not satisfy the conditions of differential privacy, it could still have small average sensitivity.
-We would like to add that, despite these differences, our algorithms for the global minimum cut problem and the vertex cover problem are inspired by differentially private algorithms for the same problems~\cite{GLMRT10}.
+The earth mover's distance between two output distributions can be small even if the total variation distance between them is large, and therefore, even if an algorithm is not differentially private, it could still be stable-on-average.
+Despite these differences, our stable-on-average algorithm for the global minimum cut problem is inspired by a differentially private algorithm for the same problem~\cite{GLMRT10}.

 \paragraph{Generalization and stability of learning algorithms.} Generalization~\cite{ShalevShwartz:2009ij} is a fundamental concept in statistical learning theory.
 Given samples $\bm{z}_1,\ldots,\bm{z}_n$ from an unknown true distribution $\mathcal{D}$ over a dataset, the goal of a learning algorithm ${\cal L}$ is to output a parameter $\theta$ that minimizes \emph{expected loss} $\mathop{\E_{\bm{z} \sim \mathcal{D}}}[\ell(\bm{z};\theta)]$, where $\ell(\bm{z};\theta)$ is the loss incurred by a sample $\bm{z}$ with respect to a parameter $\theta$.
 As the true distribution $\mathcal{D}$ is unknown, a frequently used approach in learning is to compute a parameter $\theta$ that minimizes the \emph{empirical loss} $\frac{1}{n}\cdot\sum_{i=1}^n\ell(\bm{z}_i;\theta)$, which is an unbiased estimator of the expected loss and is purely a function of the available samples.
 The \emph{generalization error} of a learner ${\cal L}$ is a measure of how close the empirical loss is to the expected loss as a function of the sample size $n$.